Mordaunt, Truss and Badenoch battle to face Sunak in Tory leadership run-off

 Ms Badenoch also tweeted on Monday that Mr Tugendhat would be an “asset” to any future Conservative government.

-Meanwhile, Ms Mordaunt said she remains “committed” to Boris Johnson’s flagship levelling up agenda amid concerns the high-investment policy could be shelved for less costly policies once he leaves office in September.
+Meanwhile, Ms Mordaunt said she remains “committed” to Mr Johnson’s flagship levelling up agenda amid concerns that the high-investment policy could be shelved for less costly policies once he leaves office in September.

 Transport Secretary Grant Shapps, who is backing Mr Sunak, insisted on LBC radio that the former chancellor is a “huge fan of levelling up”.